-The chevron and herringbone tile patterns allows you to add a twist in your design when you might otherwise choose the running bond design.
+The chevron and herringbone tile patterns allow you to add a twist in your design when you might otherwise choose the running bond design.
 This is a great option for smaller kitchens, as these patterns have widening angles that visually expand your floorspace and lead you toward a focal point or along your room’s intended movement.

 Octagon and Dot Tile Pattern

 The octagon and dot tile pattern has been a favorite since even before the Victorian era.
 The white octagon and black dot (diamond) combination is timeless.
 Play with the colors of your tile by reversing the dominant color for a more contemporary look or add colored grout for an ultra-modern trend.

 For more help finding the right ceramic tile pattern for your kitchen flooring, download our template of tile schematics.

 Now enjoy our inspirational galleries to consider different tile shapes, colors, and textures; read our blogs on hot and cool kitchen flooring tile trends; download our free Field Guide to Tile; and use our schematic templates to create a unique flooring plan that matches your dream kitchen design style and your lifestyle needs.